PASPA And It’s Implications On Legal Sports Betting In The US

-This page was created to inform US bettors on PASPA, including its origin and how it affects the US sports betting market.
+Here we provide a breakdown of PASPA, including its origin and how it affected the US sports betting market.
 You will also find information on which states have already launched their own sports betting industries and other efforts to legalize sports betting in the United States.

 Where Did PASPA Come From?